billwallis/billwallis.github.io/index.md

 <span style="color:grey" size=1>[https://github.com/Bilbottom/sql-schema-models](https://github.com/Bilbottom/sql-schema-models)</span>

-Since I work with data all day every day, this is a start at some generalised data models
+Since I work with data all day every day, this is a start at some generalised data models.

-For example, most databases (at least, analytical ones) benefit from having some calendar tables, also sometimes referred to as a "date dimension" from when they were built into the Kimball star schema architecture
+For example, most databases (at least, analytical ones) benefit from having some calendar tables, also sometimes referred to as a "date dimension" from when they were built into the Kimball star schema architecture.

-This is also a chance for me to just practise data modelling and data generation, so don't take these models too seriously
+This is also a chance for me to just practise data modelling and data generation, so don't take these models too seriously.

 ---